Meet the Young Center Staff

 (717) 361-1468 | email@example.com

 Cynthia edits book manuscripts, journal articles, and other material and provides research support for the senior scholar.
 She also maintains the center’s websites, edits and lays out the newsletter, coordinates publicity for center events, and provides editorial support for authors in the Young Center Books series.
-She holds an M.S. from Drexel University.
+She has an M.Ed. from Temple and an M.S. from Drexel University.

 (717) 361-4747 | firstname.lastname@example.org